sulzbals/hapra/sheet2/a3/README.md

 The attack consists in:

-1. Building a fake debian package, that has the same metadata (name, version, dependencies, etc.) as the real one.
+1. Building a fake debian package, that has the same metadata (name, version, dependencies, etc.) as the real one, and installs a shell script on /usr/bin/wireshark that creates the file ~/hacked.txt when executed.
+This way, when the sysadmin run "wireshark" as root, /root/hacked.txt will be created.
 2. Spoofing, to be a man-in-the-middle of the gateway and the victim.
 3. Intercepting the packet addressed to the victim that contains the original package as payload.
 4. Replacing the payload by the fake debian package.